 It’s important to know all the manners and methods that the requested EHI may be provided in order to determine if there’s a compliance risk.
 The content and manner exception limits information blocking to data that’s part of the U.S. Core Data for Interoperability (USCDI) for the first 18 months of compliance, or April 5, 2021, through October 6, 2022.

-Since information blocking involves a request for information, the compliance framework doesn’t require actors to proactively provide EHI/USCDI data.
+The information blocking framework revolves around requests for information and as such the compliance framework doesn’t require actors to proactively provide EHI/USCDI data.
+Though ONC doesn’t define requests, these requests could be one-off requests, initial requests for ongoing release of information or the ongoing fulfillment of requests of information, such as interfaces, APIs and connections to health information exchanges or portals.
 Information blocking is also constrained by HIPAA, as well as other privacy and security requirements related to requests for access, exchange or use.
-There’s no framework mandate to proactively provide health information before a request is received.

 Other requirements, such as those related to the Centers for Medicare & Medicaid Services Promoting Interoperability Programs or for use of Certified Electronic Health Record Technology, require proactively sharing health information through a patient portal.
 These requirements to proactively share health information are layered on top of information blocking requirements.

 While there is no singular answer for how to best provide data access, Cerner offers several options to enable access, exchange and use of EHI, such as standards-based interfaces, APIs, HealtheLife ℠ patient portal, health information exchange connections and many more.
 Cerner will continue to advance and enhance our interoperable functionality and is dedicated to enabling the easy access, exchange and use of EHI by all authorized users.